 The Duty of Care law, enacted in 2017, obliges big companies to monitor their suppliers and subcontractors, making them responsible for their social and environmental policy.
 Legrand has kept ahead of the law by establishing a care plan in 2014, which concerns not only its own facilities, but also its value chain, on the themes of human rights and basic freedoms, health and safety of persons, and the environment.
 It includes a risk map, procedures for the evaluation of subsidiaries, subcontractors and suppliers, and alert mechanisms.

 An ethics alert system is in operation, which is accessible to all Group stakeholders in the event of problems involving accounting and/or financial matters, corruption, competition law, serious damage to the environment or the safety of people, unethical behaviour (discrimination and harassment), data protection, or a conflict of interest.
-All employees are sent this generic e-mail address: firstname.lastname@example.org.
+All employees are sent to this generic link address: legrand.signalement.net.

 As specified in the Group's Charter of Fundamental Principles, Legrand provides the whistle-blower with protection against reprisals.
 This means that no one can suffer reprisals, or threats of reprisals, because they have reported an ethics or fraud issue in good faith.